petalofzion/NOC/NOC/DEVELOPER_GUIDE.md

 - Proof scaffolds for D/E may contain intentional `sorry`s (TTSA, DI–DPI, ROI, boundary) where empirical interfaces are used.
 - `HB/CloseLoop.lean` includes a conservative explicit bound (`hb_rhoStar`) with a complete proof that the polynomial bracket is nonpositive for `ρ ≤ ρ⋆(τ,γ)` when `0<τ<2`.

+### Standard Stub Patterns

+When marking incomplete proofs, use these comment conventions to guide agents and contributors:

+- `sorry -- TODO: [Task Description]`: **Actionable**.
+This is a missing proof that should be filled in.
+- `sorry -- EMPIRICAL`: **Non-Actionable**.
+This premise is satisfied by experimental results (Python), not formal proof.
+- `sorry -- BLOCKED`: **Blocked**.
+Waiting for an upstream dependency or refactor.

 **Note on Refactoring:**
 Lean module names are path‑based.
 If you move files, you must update imports.